chaoticfree/documentation/DSX Documentation support.md

 ### Implementation

-1. Platform development and content import
+1. Develop platform development and import content

   * Theme and engine creation
   * Use versioning to keep everything up-to-date (partnering with authors)
   * Introducing “new” resources and filling in gaps identified in the research phase like border crossing recommendations, yubikeys, use of Chromebooks, etc
   * How to "mash up" existing resources but tweaking or localizing them.

-2. Long term strategy and sustainability
+2. Define a long term strategy for sustainability

   * Working with DSX to develop “positions,” or suggestions – documentation in context
   * What's the workflow when you've used 75% of a resource.
 Do you now maintain two copies of what is essentially the same document from now on?